c9s/bbgo/README.md

 - PnL calculation.
 - Slack/Telegram notification.
 - Back-testing: KLine-based back-testing engine.
 See [Back-testing](./doc/topics/back-testing.md)
-- Built-in Grid strategy.
-- Many built-in strategies.
+- Built-in Grid strategy and many other built-in strategies.
 - Multi-exchange session support: you can connect to more than 2 exchanges with different accounts or subaccounts.
 - Standard indicators, e.g., SMA, EMA, BOLL, VMA, MACD...
 - React-powered Web Dashboard.